ongr-io/TranslationsBundle/Resources/doc/configuration.rst

-es_manager      default       No       Es manager for storing translations. managed_locales               Yes      Locales to be imported. formats         []            no       Translation files formats to be imported.
-domains:        []            No       Domains to be imported.
+es_manager      default       No       Es manager for storing translations. managed_locales               Yes      Locales to be imported. formats         []            no       Translation files formats to be imported. domains         []            No       Domains to be imported. bundles         []            No       Additional bundles to import.
 =============== ============= ======== =========================================